 Homecoming is truly the experience of tradition.
 Homecoming features a weeklong opportunity to celebrate the unique and rich history of the college, various opportunities to champion school spirit, and a few key opportunities for current students to network with alumni and community members.
 Many of these events have been a part of the Homecoming tradition for many years.
-All seniors are recognized on Friday evening and the campus unites behind the football team for the Homecoming Game.
 The campus community also looks forward to renewing old friendships and sharing a common bond as we welcome alumni to campus throughout the week and weekend.

 The Holiday Season at Eureka College is a special time.
 Several annual events are planned to share the spirit and celebrate the season.
 The holiday season begins with the Holiday Tree Lighting Ceremony.
 Most of the members of the campus community meet at a large evergreen tree in the center of campus.
 Many organizations symbolically bring gifts to the tree and extend greetings to the community.
-The College President gives holiday greetings and everyone joins in singing traditional carols.
+The College President gives holiday greetings, and everyone joins in singing traditional carols.
 The evening concludes with a reception at the Cerf Center.
 The Chamber Singers host and perform during the Renaissance Dinner with all the traditional trimmings of the Christmas and Medieval Age.
-Members of the campus community share the holiday spirit with area children during the Angel Tree Party, which includes angel tree gifts, holiday food, games and a visit from ol' Saint Nick!

-Founder's Day - On February 6th of each year, the College celebrates its founding in 1855.
+Founder's Day - On February 6 of each year, the College celebrates its founding in 1855.
 The Founder's Day Convocation is the focal point of this day.
 Faculty members, robed in their academic regalia, lead the campus in this celebration.

 Graduation is held on Saturday morning in Christine Bonati Bollwinkle Arena and Convocation Center followed by a reception in the Cerf Center.
 During the ceremony, the Senior Class President formally passes the chain and shovel to the next year's Senior Class President and challenges the new officers to find the rum cake planted in the early morning hours by the outgoing officers.
-The chain features one link for each graduation class in College history.
+The chain features one link for each graduation class in college history.
 Each link is engraved with the year and number of graduates.